Do You Know About The Bull’s-Eye’s Bathroom Phenomenon?

 A dozen years ago, despondent at the dearth of a Target in our town, I scrawled out a joke petition to bring the all-providing Bull’s Eye to Santa Barbara and emailed it to friends.
 Just for cackles ’n’ snorts.
 Turns out the entreaty expressed a longing that was shared deeply — and widely.
 Friends sent it to friends, and within a few weeks it had amassed thousands of local residents’ signatures, including the mayor’s.

 For years after, developers tried in vain to bring a Target to town.
 This year, at long last, we finally get one!
 Well, we get a quarter of a normal-sized Target.
 Locals are all asplutter over the traffic and parking snarls they’re sure the store will spawn.
 And those of us who make pilgrimages to our merchant mecca in neighboring counties wonder how a 32,000-square-foot retail space can hold all of the throw pillows, jaunty Panama hats, diabolically soft jammies, decorative storage solutions, pink kettlebells, Boho goblets, chunky espadrille wedges, and Soap & Glory face masks with which a modern woman likes to deliriously overstuff her red shopping cart.
+Shopping online is also the easiest way to buy whatever you want, that’s why Shoppok it’s a good option.
 How, I ask you!?

 Even so, there’s another important issue that’s being overlooked as we ponder our new Target, and I want to call developers’ attention to it before construction begins: the bathrooms.